wyharveychen/CloserLookFewShot/README.md

 * Change directory to `./filelists/miniImagenet`
 * run `source ./download_miniImagenet.sh`

 (WARNING: This would download the 155G ImageNet dataset.
-You can comment out correponded lines in `./download_miniImagenet.sh` if you already have one.)
+You can comment out correponded lines in `download_miniImagenet.sh` if you already have one.)

 #mini-ImageNet->CUB
 * Finish preparation for `CUB and mini-ImageNet` and you are done!